hantsy/vertx-sandbox/docs/rest.md

 Let's start the application.

+Simply fetch [the source codes](https://github.com/hantsy/vertx-sandbox), it provides a docker compose file.

-Get [the source codes](https://github.com/hantsy/vertx-sandbox), simply run the following command to start a Postgres instance in Docker.
+Run the following command to start a Postgres instance in Docker container.

 ```bash
 docker compose postgres
 ```

-It will initialize the database tables through [the initial scripts](https://github.com/hantsy/vertx-sandbox/tree/master/pg-initdb.d)  when the database is starting.
+It will prepare the essential tables through [the initial scripts](https://github.com/hantsy/vertx-sandbox/tree/master/pg-initdb.d)  when the database is starting.

 Now switch to the project folder, run the following command to start the application.